Professor of Medicine (Cardiovascular Medicine); Director, Cardiac Electrophysiology Program, Internal Medicine

 Associate Professor of Medicine (Cardiology); Director, Cardiac Electrophysiology Laboratories, Yale Medicine; Director, Yale Atrial Fibrillation Program, Yale Medicine

 Assistant Professor of Clinical Cardiology; Director of Ambulatory Electrophysiology, Internal Medicine

 Robert W Berliner Professor of Internal Medicine (Cardiology)

 Assistant Professor of Clinical Medicine

-Professor of Medicine (Cardiology) and Pediatrics; Director, Clinical Cardiac Electrophysiology Fellowship Program, Cardiovascular Medicine; Firm Chief, Goodyer Teaching Service, Internal Medicine; Medical Director, HVC Anticoagulation Clinic, Cardiovascular Medicine
+Professor Emeritus of Medicine (Cardiology); Director, Clinical Cardiac Electrophysiology Fellowship Program, Cardiovascular Medicine; Firm Chief, Goodyer Teaching Service, Internal Medicine; Medical Director, HVC Anticoagulation Clinic, Cardiovascular Medicine